tobiipro/Tobii.Glasses3.SDK/README.md

 nuget install Tobii.Glasses3.SDK.net
 ```

-Or select it from the NuGet packages UI on Visual Studio.
+Or select it from the NuGet packages UI in Visual Studio.

 On Visual Studio, make sure that you are targeting atleast either .netframework 4.7.2 or .net5, as this package uses some features of newer .NETs.